-In addition, people that experience neurobehavioral effects also report experiencing personality changes, memory issues, and changes in their mood.
-Yet, while neurobehavioral effects from exposure to hazardous chemicals can last anywhere from a couple of days to many years, significant damage from long-term exposure to high levels of toxins can ultimately be permanent.
+In addition, people with neurobehavioral effects also report experiencing personality changes, memory issues, and changes in their mood.
+While neurobehavioral effects from exposure to hazardous chemicals can last a couple of days or many years, long-term exposure to high levels of toxins can ultimately lead to significant damage that may be permanent.

 Numerous studies have shown that long-term exposure to even low concentrations of TCE has been associated with neurobehavioral deficits.
 This is a critical conclusion since, on average, individuals who resided at Camp Lejeune stayed at the base for about 18 months and were exposed to TCE levels of 366 parts per billion.
-The maximum safe containment levels of TCE in drinking water should be around five parts per billion (parts per billion.)
+The maximum safe containment levels of TCE in drinking water should be around five parts per billion.

-A report from the Agency for Toxic Substances and Disease Registry also concluded that service members at Camp Lejeune could have consumed as much as two quarts of water every hour and bathed and washed themselves twice a day when they had training.
-This water was also disbursed to homes, schools, and other businesses in the area, meaning that family members and other civilians were exposed to these toxins daily.
+A report from the Agency for Toxic Substances and Disease Registry also concluded that service members at Camp Lejeune could have consumed as much as two quarts of water every hour and bathed themselves twice a day during training.
+This water was also disbursed to homes, schools, and other businesses in the area, meaning that family members and civilians were exposed to these toxins daily.

-If you or a loved one suffered from neurobehavioral effects due to the contaminated water at Camp Lejeune, you may seek certain Veterans Affairs health care benefits, or rather the ability to get reimbursed for your out-of-pocket health care costs related to these effects.
+If you suffered from neurobehavioral effects due to the contaminated water at Camp Lejeune, you might be eligible for certain Veterans Affairs (VA) health care benefits, or rather the ability to be reimbursed for your out-of-pocket health care costs related to these effects.

 However, to qualify for these benefits, you must have been stationed at Camp Lejeune or MCAS New River for at least 30 days from August 1953 through December 1987.